Discogenic low back pain overview

 The sciatic nerve usually begins just above the L1 vertebra and extends down through the spinal canal and into the buttocks, legs and feet.
-When this long nerve is irritated or compressed because of a herniated disc or other degenerative disc disease in the lumbar spine, it can produce several potentially debilitating symptoms.
+When this long nerve is irritated or compressed because of a herniated disc or another degenerative disc disease in the lumbar spine, it can produce several potentially debilitating symptoms.
 The area of the lower body where these symptoms are experienced depends on the vertebral level of the nerve compression, as listed below:

-- L1 — Pain, numbness or loss of sensation in the thigh or groin area
+- L1.
+Pain, numbness or a loss of sensation may occur in the thigh or groin area.

-- L2 — Diminished strength in the hip flexor; pain, numbness or loss of sensation in the thighs
+- L2.
+Diminished strength in the hip flexor may occur, along with pain, numbness, weakness or a pins-and-needles sensation in the thighs.

-- L3 — Diminished patellar reflex; pain, weakness or numbness in the thighs and quadriceps
+- L3.
+A diminished reflex may occur in the kneecap, along with pain, weakness or numbness in the thighs and quadriceps.

-- L5 — Numbness or loss of sensation in the feet or toes; weakness in the hips and legs
+- L5.
+Pain that radiates down the thigh to the top of the foot may occur.
+Numbness or loss of sensation in the feet or toes may also develop, along with weakness in the hips and legs.